 There's not a single person in the world that you would cheer if you heard they died.

-If you're that Hitler died in his bunker wouldn't make you happy.
+If you heard that Hitler died in his bunker, wouldn't make you happy.

 And probably, you know, I would say a solid, you know, half or two-thirds of you would not be that kind of person.

-So I would imagine that almost anybody dying would get about a third of the public to act like they're happy if they were on the other the other side from the that person.
+So I would imagine that almost anybody dying would get about a third of the public to act like they're happy if they were on the other side from that person.

 One of the reasons I didn't want to announce that I had terminal cancer, which at the moment seems to be in some kind of weird temporary remission.

-But what one of the reasons I didn't want to announce it when I'd known it for months, is that I knew that bad people would be happy about it.
+But one of the reasons I didn't want to announce it when I'd known it for months is that I knew that bad people would be happy about it.

 I knew that bad people would be happy that I announced I had terminal cancer.